department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/rx-refill-app/DRAFT-rx-refill-research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
 - Moderator: Alex Taylor
-- Research guide writing and task development (usually but not always same as moderator):	alex@adhoc.team
+- Research guide writing and task development (usually but not always same as moderator):	Alex Taylor
-- Participant recruiting & screening:
+- Participant recruiting & screening: Perigean
-- Project point of contact:	leanna.miller@va.gov
+- Project point of contact:	Leanna Miller
-- Participant(s) for pilot test:	ambika.roos@adhoc.team
+- Participant(s) for pilot test:
 - Note-takers:
 - Observers:
-**List email addresses for those who should attend and observe the sessions: VA Stakeholders, engineering team members, design team members, any other people who might find this research relevant to their work**